MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 When the scanner applies a label with protection, by default, only Office file types are protected.
 You can change this behavior so that additional file types are protected.
 However, when a label applies generic protection to documents, the file name extension changes to .pfile.
 In addition, the file becomes read-only until it is opened by an authorized user and saved in its native format.
 Text and images files can also change their file name extension and become read-only.

 To change the default scanner behavior, for example, to generically protect other file types, you must manually edit the registry and specify the additional file types that you want to be protected.
-Or, you can specify * as a wildcard to protect all file types.
 For instructions, see [File API configuration](develop/file-api-configuration.md) from the developer guidance.
 In this documentation for developers, generic protection is referred to as "PFile".
 In addition, specific for the scanner:

 - The scanner has its own default behavior: Only Office file formats are protected by default.
 If the registry is not modified, any other file types will not be protected by the scanner.

+- Unless you use the current preview version of the scanner, you must specify specific file name extensions and cannot use the `*` wildcard.
+The preview version of the scanner does support this wildcard.

 ## When files are rescanned